tunefull/tunefull.github.io/docs/endpoints.md

 * Description

-Gets the relationships in which the `User` is following the other `User`
+Gets the relationships in which the `User` is following another `User`

 * Path parameters